Azure/ALZ-Bicep/accelerator/README.md

     1. ALZ-Bicep-3 Workflow
     1. ALZ-Bicep-4a Workflow or ALZ-Bicep-4b Workflow

-   > **Note:**
-   > The workflows utilize [triggers](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows), so ALZ deployment workflows deployments will occur as a result of a push against the main branch along with changes to file paths that are associated with the workflow.

 1. As part of the [branching strategy documentation](#incoporating-a-branching-strategy), setup the branch protection rules against the main branch with the following selected as a starting point:

     - Require a pull request before merging